sagivantebi/Charging-Ahead/README.md

    Start by reviewing the paper for detailed insights and methodologies.

 2. **🔍 Explore the Notebook**:
-   Open the Jupyter notebook to see the step-by-step data analysis and visualizations.
+   Open the Colab notebook to see the step-by-step data analysis and visualizations.
    - Prerequisites: Python, Jupyter, and the following libraries:
      ```
      pandas, numpy, matplotlib, seaborn, geopandas